 If you see a huge swarm of large winged insects on your home, car or a tree branch, you're definitely looking at bees, not wasps.

 Why Do Bees Like Soffits?

 Fortunately, it's easy to access a soffit cavity for bee removal.
 The underside is usually comprised of a flat sheet of plywood, vinyl or aluminum that comes off easily.
-The bee professionals will take care of this themselves, because the bees might get agitated and sting without proper precautions.
+The bee professionals will take care of this themselves, because the bees might get agitated and sting if the handler has not taken proper precautions.
 Fortunately, these experts also typically replace any materials removed for bee retrieval.
 Depending on construction, a soffit may also be accessible through the interior of the house, such as via the attic.

 What to Expect During Nest Removal and Relocation

-The goal of the bee box is to give the bees a place to congregate as a unit and make for easy transport.
-But they will not stay together unless they are with the queen bee, which emits pheromones that draw the bees to her for protection.
+The goal of the bee box is to give the bees a place to congregate as a unit and to make for easy transport.
+But the bees will not stay together unless they are with the queen bee, which emits pheromones that draw the bees to her for protection.